pvigier/pvigier.github.io-jekyll/_posts/2017-08-13-pychain-part2-mnist.md

 ![Deep features for the disk](/media/img/part2/disk_deep_features1.png){: .center-image .modal-image }
 ![Deep features for the disk](/media/img/part2/disk_deep_features2.png){: .center-image .modal-image }

 These are great figures!
-In both case, the deep features make the dataset linearly separable.
+In both cases, the deep features make the dataset linearly separable.

 On these simple problems, neural networks successfully transform the inputs to deep features where classes are linearly separable.